bhartiy/learnsellacious/pages/33.marketplace/hyperlocal/docs.md

 Hyperlocal is a major feature of sellacious.
 With the help of hyperlocal you can create your own store for local or international buyers.

 This hyperlocal package consists of a module and plugin.
 Which both are already built in sellacious latest version 1.6.0.
-We are upgrading this feature of sellacious day by day.
+We are upgrading this feature of sellacious day by day and adding many more additions to this feature.

 _Hyperlocal is compatible to the sellacious version 1.6.x and above.
 If your site isn't updated yet to the latest sellacious, please update it to use hyperlocal and many more exciting feature of sellacious._